brianoconnell98/BCMHealth-Client/readme.txt

 I was explaining the difficulty I had in connecting to the online mongodb and that I nearly had it set up but wasn't connecting properly.
 He assisted me in connecting it properly.
 As it involved adding some extra lines of code.

-He also advised me to use netlify aswell as heroku app for hosting my network.
-I was able to successfully sey up both of these.
-Heroku hosts the server aspect, where as Netlify hosts the front end or the client side.
-These are both linked to my Github account.

-He also told me to download an app called cors this permits the data being transferred between netlify and heroku on google chrome usually this is blocked.
+He also advised me to download an app called cors this permits the data being transferred between netlify and heroku on google chrome usually this is blocked.
 This is inside in the libs_required folder aswell as the index.js

 Also for the purpose of github adam recommended tha I used the .gitignore feature.
 I had seen it used by others but he explained it so it made more sense to use it then so that it wouldn't upload them modules to github taking so long and also taking up the memory.